TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-a2a-diagnostic-mobilityagent-notindesiredprovisioningstate.md

 # Enable replication failed as virtual machine is not in desired state
 <!--issueDescription-->
+We have detected that the virtual machine is not in desired state that causes the replication fails to enable.
+<!--/issueDescription-->

+## **Recommended Steps**

-Failed to enable replication, because the virtual machine is not in a state to replicate.
-To resolve this issue, make sure that the virtual machine provisioning state is **Succeeded**, and then retry the operation.
+To resolve this issue, restart the virtual machine, and then retry the operation.
 If the provisioning state is **Updating**, check if there are any ongoing operations on the virtual machine, and wait for them to complete, and then retry the replication.
-<!--/issueDescription-->

 ## **Recommended Documents**